The pectorals commonly referred to as simply pecs is a large muscle group in your upper body (chest).

-Many people only perform the flat bench press, however performing this exercise only will not fully develop your pectorals and it could even result in an uneven looking chest, or perhaps not as good as it could look.
+Many people only perform the flat bench press, however performing this exercise only will not fully develop your pectorals and it could even result in an uneven looking chest, or perhaps not look as aesthetically pleasing as it could.

 For these chest workouts I have included various different exercises for the chest (pectorals) that will target all the main areas of the chest.